 Each night, one RA is on-duty.
 From Monday-Thursday, they’re on duty from 4:30pm – 8:30am the next day.
 On weekends/holidays, an RA is on duty 24 hours a day.

-When an RA is on-duty, please contact them by phone if you need anything.
-They are a source of information, a peer-counselor who can help refer you to any resources on-campus you need, they provide great activities and programs, and they help keep the community accountable and respectful to each other.
+When an RA is on-duty, please contact them by phone.
+(204-227-4617) They are a source of information, a peer-counselor who can help refer you to any resources on-campus you need, they provide great activities and programs, and they help keep the community accountable and respectful to each other.

 If you are locked out of your room or need assistance, your on-duty RA is there to help!

 - Noise Concerns